 - Salt

-- Optional toppings: Cheese, cilantro, chips and more.
+- Optional toppings: Shredded monterey jack cheese, chopped fresh cilantro, a squeeze of lime juice, crushed tortilla chips and more.
 See below for a list of ideas!

 How to make white chicken chili